electerious/Lychee/README.md

 ### Twitter Cards

 Lychee supports [Twitter Cards](https://dev.twitter.com/docs/cards) and [Open Graph](http://opengraphprotocol.org) for shared images ([not albums](https://github.com/electerious/Lychee/issues/384)).
-In order to use Twitter Cards you need to request an approval for your domain.
+In order to use Twitter Cards, you need to request an approval for your domain.
 Simply share an image with Lychee, copy its link and paste it in [Twitters Card Validator](https://dev.twitter.com/docs/cards/validation/validator).

 ### Imagick

 Lychee uses [Imagick](http://www.imagemagick.org) when installed on your server.
-In this case you will benefit from a faster processing of your uploads, better looking thumbnails and intermediate sized images for small screen devices.
+In this case, you will benefit from a faster processing of your uploads, better looking thumbnails and intermediate sized images for small screen devices.
 You can disable the usage of [Imagick](http://www.imagemagick.org) in [the settings](docs/Settings.md).

 ### Docker

 Browse the [Docker Hub Registry](https://hub.docker.com/r/kdelfour/lychee-docker/) for various automated Lychee-Docker builds.
-We recommed to use [lychee-docker](https://hub.docker.com/r/kdelfour/lychee-docker/) by [kdelfour](https://github.com/kdelfour).
+We recommend using [lychee-docker](https://hub.docker.com/r/kdelfour/lychee-docker/) by [kdelfour](https://github.com/kdelfour).

 ### Plugins and Extensions

-The plugin-system of Lychee allows you to execute scripts, when a certain action fires.
+The plugin-system of Lychee allows you to execute scripts when a certain action fires.
 Plugins are hooks, which are injected directly into Lychee.
 [Plugin documentation &#187;](docs/Plugins.md)

 It's also possible to build extensions upon Lychee.
 The way to do so isn't documented and can change every time.
-We recommend to use the plugin-system, when possible.
+We recommend using the plugin-system, when possible.

 Here's a list of all available Plugins and Extensions: